-- Grab & throws: Pichu’s grab game is highly versatile, as the AI comes packed with a number of hard-coded follow-ups.
+- Pichu’s grab game is highly versatile, as the AI comes packed with a number of hard-coded follow-ups.
 It can combo a down throw into an up air and then a forward air (or a back air, depending on the trajectory of the attack); alternatively, it may choose to combo down throw directly into a forward air.

-Additionally, you can use a small amount of up tilt and down tilt.
+Additionally, you can use a tiny amount of up tilt and down tilt.
 The former can combo into an up air, while the latter combos into a forward air or up tilt.
 Your top priorities should be down smash and forward smash, so don’t get too distracted with add-on moves!
 The attacks you’ll want to avoid are jab, back air, up smash, Thunder Jolt, and Thunder.

 Raid Boss Training

 You may have noticed we’ve opted to stay away from Pichu’s special moves; Thunder Jolt is perhaps the most puzzling exclusion here.
 Pichu’s AI may occasionally follow up a Thunder Jolt with a grab, but this isn’t consistent, as it sometimes opts to simply camp with Thunder Jolt instead.
 The AI’s usage of Thunder is strange, so it’s best to just avoid it altogether and focus on close-range moves.